 Avoidance and Minimization

-All work performed within waters of the state shall be completed in a manner that minimizes impacts to beneficial uses and habitat.
-Measures shall be employed to minimize land disturbances that will adversely impact the water quality of waters of the state.
+All work performed within surface waters of the state shall be completed in a manner that minimizes impacts to beneficial uses and habitat.
+Measures shall be employed to minimize land disturbances that will adversely impact the water quality of surface waters of the state.
 Dischargers shall limit disturbance and removal of vegetation and sediment to not exceed the minimum necessary to achieve project goals.

 Prior to project commencement, Dischargers shall evaluate the proposed alignment of each project area compared to field conditions and adjust the alignment of the project area in the field where maintenance impacts could be reduced without reducing flood control or fire fuel reduction benefits.